fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 comments: false
 ---

-Ridesharing (Uber and Lyft) entered the Austin, Texas market and paused operations for 12 months starting May 2016.
-One of the popular arguments in favor of bringing Uber and Lyft back to Austin was that their service reduced the number of DWI arrests.
+Back in 2016 Uber and Lyft faced regulation frictions with the city of Austin.
+Those frictions lead to a 12 month complete cease of local operations starting in May 2016.
+Social media political experts flooded the internet with arguments both in favor and against allowing both ridesharing companies to continue their operations.
+The most popular argument in favor of Uber and Lyft was that they were reducing the number of drunk drivers out on the road.

 <p><br></p>

-In this post I tried to measure the effect (if any) of ridesharing on DWIs using the <a href="https://github.com/google/CausalImpact" target="_blank"> CausalImpact </a> Bayesian time-series model.
+In this post I tried to measure the effect (if any) of ridesharing on the number of drunk drivers out on the road.
+In order to measure this, I performed a <a href="https://github.com/google/CausalImpact" target="_blank"> CausalImpact </a> analysis on the number of DWI and DUI arrest counts.

 ### Event Timeline